Sandra Pointet / Geneva Academy

 The online application is divided into the following four steps:

-- Decide whether to apply (1) without scholarship, (2) with full scholarship; (3) with partial scholarship
+- Decide whether to apply (1) without a scholarship, (2) with a full scholarship; (3) with a partial scholarship

 - Complete the application form

 - Attach the required documents

 If you do not complete your application form in one go you have the following two options:

 - You can copy and paste or bookmark the URL found at the bottom of the online application form.
 When you paste this URL into your web browser you will retrieve all the information you have entered on the form, even if you are working from a different computer.